 Every graduate school has some kind of admission requirements.
 These may include an application fee, admission tests, transcripts, a minimum GPA, letters of recommendation, essays or personal statements, an interview and a resume or work history.
 Most schools also have deadline dates for receipt of applications; pay attention to these dates.

-The more poplular entrance exam include, GRE (Graduate Record Exam), MAT (Miller Analogies Test), GMAT (Graduate Management Admissions Test), LSAT (Law School Admissions Test), MCAT (Medical College Admissions Test), and more.
-Stop by VOCA to find out about preparation and registration for these tests.
-Also, follow the link below to find the top rated GRE prep courses.
+The more popular entrance exams include, GRE (Graduate Record Exam), GMAT (Graduate Management Admissions Test), LSAT (Law School Admissions Test), MCAT (Medical College Admissions Test).
+The Office of Vocation and Calling has test prep books that can be borrowed.

-The Registrar's Office is the only office on campus that can forward your transcript to a graduate school.
-You must submit a written request; the cost is $5.00.
-For information and request form visit Academic Records Office, call 585-567-9350 or email.
-Be sure to request your transcripts well ahead of the application deadline.
+The Registrar’s Office is the only office on campus that can forward your transcript to a graduate school.
+You must submit a transcript request form; the cost is $5.00.
+For information call 585-567-9350 or email email@example.com

 Most graduate schools require 2-3 letters of recommendation.
 Faculty letters typically carry the most weight.
-You may open an online file to manage your letters of recommendation through Interfolio.
-The files eliminates the necessity, in future years, of locating people from whom you would like a recommendation.
+It is important to ask a professor for a letter of recommendation when you are still in school or shortly after graduating, so they can recall your performance in the classroom.
 Be sure to give a resume and your application essay to aid them in writing a thorough recommendation.
 Write thank-you letters to anyone who writes a letter of recommendation for you.

 Essay requirements vary considerably, but essentially, the application essay is a statement of your goals.
 It should be clear and definitive, indicating that you have a sense of what you want to do and you are enthusiastic about the field of study you have chosen.
-Career Services has several resources to help you in writing your essay.
 Your essay should reflect the following:

 - Personal goals, motivation, and commitment to the field of study